 The setting up of the EPO represented a major step forward in the history of patents.
 Its reputation depends on all employees, regardless of nationality, working harmoniously together and giving of their best.
-But it is on the search and examination, more than anything else, that the EPO will be judged by the patent world.
+But it is on the search, examination and opposition, more than anything else, that the EPO will be judged by the patent world.

 Employees of the EPO work with colleagues who not only speak a different language but also come from a different patent background with different training.
 Some may also have had experience in their national patent office.
-It is important therefore to remember that all employees in the EPO are working under a common system as laid down in the EPC.
-They should all apply the same standard and in some instances this will mean abandoning previous habits and ways of thought.
-This is particularly important for examiners working on the substantive examination and oppositions.
+It is therefore important to mention that all employees in the EPO are working under a common system as laid down in the EPC.
+The Guidelines will support them in applying the same standards.

-It should not be forgotten that the reputation of the EPO will depend not only on quality but also on the speed with which it deals with its work.
+It should not be forgotten that the reputation of the EPO depends not only on the quality of the work it provides but also on the timeliness with which it delivers its work products.
 The EPC imposes various time limits on the parties.
-Generally speaking there are no corresponding time limits imposed on the EPO, but the European patent system will be judged a success only if examiners and other employees also operate with reasonable expedition.
+The European patent system will be judged a success only when examiners and other employees also operate within reasonable time frames.